 How pretty is this little church covered with beautiful ivy?
 This is Liberton Kirk, and in the autumn it turns a startling shade of red.
-It matches wonderfully to the bright red church doors!
+It matches wonderfully with the bright red church doors!

 Although I have lived in Edinburgh for almost 4 years, I hadn’t heard of this place until a couple of weeks ago.
 I was searching for places to go in the autumn and came across pictures of the stunning red ivy which covers Liberton Kirk.
 I just had to go!
 The very next day I went there and I wasn’t disappointed!

-During my visit, the grounds keeper let me in to take a look inside.
+During my visit, the groundskeeper let me in to take a look inside.
 I must say that the outside of this church is much more impressive!
-However it was still interesting to see.
+However, it was still interesting to see.
 There is a large stage where there are sometimes performances held.

 While you’re there, explore the nearby graveyard as well.
 Some of the graves are very old, and some are inscribed with stories.
 Take a look around and might discover more about the history of this little place.